 I get fired up about the idea of Total Load or Total Body Burden.
 This is a big concept that gets overlook when we are looking for 1 cause for our health issues or 1 magic bullet to solve our problems.

-I see a lot of people getting stuck looking for 1 cause for their problems and I also see medical providers dismissing things because it does not directly cause one specific problem.
-Our body is not always that black and white and requires us to think beyond this limited mindset.
+I see a lot of people getting stuck looking for this 1 thing driving their problems.
+I also see medical providers dismissing things because it does not directly cause one specific problem.
+People often forget the impact of the accumulation of things over time.
 Welcome Total Load.

-This is a foundational theory in functional and holistic nutrition and it helps us to see how food and lifestyle can shift the terrain in the body towards greater health.
+This is a foundational theory in functional and holistic nutrition and it helps us to see how food and lifestyle can shift the terrain in the body towards greater health in a powerful way.

-The theory of Total Load is important and empowering if you want to both improve chronic symptoms or how you feel now AND if you are hoping to prevent future health issues from surfacing as you age.
-It helps us see more clearly how things are not always so clear and linear in regards to our health but how there is in fact a lot we can impact in a methodical way.
+The theory of Total Load is an important and empowering one to consider if you want to both improve chronic symptoms or how you feel now AND if you are hoping to prevent future health issues from surfacing as you age.
+It helps us see how working on many little things can have a big impact on our health even if we can’t find 1 cause for things.

 The basics go like this-

 We all have a metaphorical bucket.
 Various things fill our bucket over time.
-When we are physiologically healthy or resilient our body can keep up with this burden.
-But when our bucket overflows from either too much coming in or from processing things too slowly, we can become overwhelmed and we might experience signs, symptoms or illnesses.
+When we are physiologically healthy or resilient our body can usually keep up with this burden.
+But when our bucket overflows from either 1. too much coming in or 2. from not moving things out or 3. a small bucket, we can become overwhelmed and we might experience signs, symptoms or illnesses.

-This concept helps us remeber each person is unique, that we are impacted by things differently, that all of our body systems are in fact connected, that everything we do makes an impact on how we feel and function, and that 1+1 does not always =2 when we are talking about things accumulating over time.
+This concept also helps us to remember that each person is unique, that we are impacted by things differently, that all of our body systems are in fact connected, that everything we do makes an impact on how we feel and function, and that 1+1 does not always =2 when we are talking about things accumulating over time.

 Let’s dig into what impacts our bucket size-